Strathfield: Education

-Strathfield is also home to a major campus of the Australian Catholic University, the former home of the Christian Brothers novitiate and Catholic Teachers' College.
+Strathfield is home to a major campus of the Australian Catholic University, the former home of the Christian Brothers novitiate and Catholic Teachers' College.
 The Seminary of the Good Shepherd, which trains Catholic priests, straddles the boundary between Strathfield and Homebush.
-In addition, the Catholic Institute of Sydney, where priests for the Archdiocese of Sydney, and other theologians and ministers, are trained, is located in Strathfield, on a site which was originally the NSW Society for the Blind, and later an Australia Post training centre.
+The Catholic Institute of Sydney, where priests for the Archdiocese of Sydney, and other theologians and ministers are trained, is in Strathfield, on a site which was originally the NSW Society for the Blind, and later an Australia Post training centre.
 Arnottholme at 65-69 Albert Road, Strathfield, the former home of William Arnott was for many years owned by the NSW Department of Education until its sale in 2022 for $7,700,000.